flex-development/mlly/CONTRIBUTING.md

 ## Contributing Code

-[Husky][5] is used to locally enforce coding and commit message standards, as well as run tests pre-push.
+[Husky][] is used to locally enforce coding and commit message standards, as well as run tests pre-push.

 Any code merged into the [trunk](#branching-model) must confront the following criteria: